chaseofthejungle/python-networking-scripts/README.md

 # python-networking-scripts

-An assortment of command line scripts, written for the Python interpreter unless otherwise indicated.
+An assortment of command line scripts written for the Python interpreter.

 [**ciscorouterssh.py:**](https://github.com/chaseofthejungle/python-networking-scripts/blob/main/scripts/ciscorouterssh.py) Connects to a Cisco router and displays its configured devices.
 [**ipvalidity.py:**](https://github.com/chaseofthejungle/python-networking-scripts/blob/main/scripts/ipvalidity.py) Evaluates if user input is a valid IP Address.